Computational model advance deep brain stimulation for Parkinson's disease: Basal ganglia(BG)

 \subsection{BG structure and functional masses}

-The BG consists of a set of interconnected subcortical nuclei involved in various important brain functions - motor control \cite{turner2010basal}, decision making \cite{bogacz2007basal}, categorization \cite{seger2008basal}, motor preparation \cite{jaeger1993primate}, probabilistic learning \cite{shohamy2008basal}, reinforcement learning \cite{Frank2005b}, reward signalling \cite{kawagoe1998expectation}, sequence learning \cite{lehericy2005distinct}, working memory \cite{mcnab2008prefrontal},etc \cite{Brown1998} \cite{Nelson2014}.
+The BG consists of a set of interconnected subcortical nuclei involved in various important brain functions - motor control \citep{turner2010basal}, decision making \citep{bogacz2007basal}, categorization \citep{seger2008basal}, motor preparation \citep{jaeger1993primate}, probabilistic learning \citep{shohamy2008basal}, reinforcement learning \citep{Frank2005b}, reward signalling \citep{kawagoe1998expectation}, sequence learning \citep{lehericy2005distinct}, working memory \citep{mcnab2008prefrontal}, etc \citep{Brown1998} \citep{Nelson2014}.
 As shown in Figure 1, the several extensively connected subcortical nuclei are anatomically defined into striatum (STR), Globus pallidus (GP), subthalamic nucleus(STN), substantia nigra (SN), and ventral tegmental area (VTA).
-STR consists of caudate nucleus (CN) and putamen (Put).GP can be divided into external pallidum (GPe) and internal pallidum(GPi).
-The SN is divided into pars compacta (SNc), pars reticulata (SNr) and pars lateralis (SNL) \cite{Aird2000}.
+STR consists of caudate nucleus (CN), putamen (Put), and nucleus accumbens(Acb).
+GP can be divided into external pallidum (GPe) and internal pallidum(GPi).
+The SN is divided into pars compacta (SNc), pars reticulata (SNr), and pars lateralis (SNL) \citep{Aird2000}.

-The BG comprise two principal input nuclei, STR and STN, and two principal output nuclei, SNr and GPi.
+The BG comprises two principal input nuclei, STR and STN(also an important relay), and two principal output nuclei, SNr and GPi.
 GPe establishes connections between the output nuclei and other nuclei, acting as a relay.
 Dopaminergic neurons in SNc and VTA provide important regulatory signals to other BG nuclei.